gavinkflam/vila/README.md

 vila
 ====

-My dockerized portable development environment.
+My dockerized development and sandbox environment.

 Minimal
 -------
-Each project should be self-contained and containerized.
+Each development project should be containerized and carry their own dependencies in the corresponding container.

-Interactions are restricted through docker-cli and the binded Docker socket.
+Interactions should be done via docker-cli and Docker socket.

+Otherwise, dependencies could be installed on-the-fly and won't persist after destroying the sandbox container.

-Thus, allowing a clean and minimal core of the development environment.
+Thus allowing a clean and minimal core of the development environment.

 License
 -------